Sarah Tabrizi: Research

-Tabrizi was the subject of profile articles in The Lancet in 2012 and The Lancet Neurology in 2017.
+Tabrizi was the subject of profile articles in The Lancet in 2012 and The Lancet Neurology in 2017, and was featured alongside Amanda Staveley in an article for the Sunday Times in 2025.

-As of May 2024, Tabrizi had authored more than 380 publications, with more than 39,000 citations for her research.
+As of June 2026, Tabrizi had authored more than 425 publications, with more than 48,000 citations for her research.
+Her H-Index is 115 (Google Scholar).